kandlagifari/go-books-apps/README.md

 This is a simple API for managing books and categories built with the Gin framework in Go.
 The API allows users to:

 - Authenticate using JWT tokens.
-- Manage categories.
+- Manage categories API.
-- Manage books.
+- Manage books API.

 ## Table of Contents
 - [Installation](#installation)